Technical problem with Kela’s remote customer service More information

 You first pay all the costs for the treatment yourself.
-You can claim reimbursement for the costs from Kela on form Medical care expenses incurred abroad (SV 128e).
+You can claim reimbursement for the costs from Kela on form Medical care expenses incurred abroad (SV 128e, PDF).
 You must claim reimbursement within 6 months from the date of paying the costs.

 You are entitled to reimbursement for doctor’s and dentist’s fees if you are covered for health insurance in Finland or you have a place of domicile in Finland.
 You may also be entitled to reimbursement in case you are not covered for health insurance in Finland but Finland is responsible for your medical care expenses.
 You can also be granted reimbursement for the costs for examinations and treatments prescribed by a doctor or dentist and for medicines.
 The treatment received must be part of the service selection of the Finnish healthcare system and reimbursable under the Finnish Health Insurance Act.